 Probably not.
 So why risk it?
 You can check out what nasty ingredients your laundry detergent has on this website.
 Simply enter the brand name in the search bar.

 Trust me when I say this.
 You will probably be shocked at just what your laundry detergent has in it.

 3. Remove stains

-Whether you like it or not, your babies clothes are going to get covered in spaghetti sauce, formula, dribble……And that’s before you go into the gross stuff like diaper leaks and poop explosions These stains are tough, stubborn and would likely beat you up in a dark ally.
+Whether you like it or not, your babies clothes are going to get covered in spaghetti sauce, formula, dribble… That’s before you go into the gross stuff like diaper leaks and poop explosions.
+These stains are tough, stubborn and would likely beat you up in a dark ally.